Minutes worked per period

 }

 The satisfiability can be REQUIRED or PREFERRED.
-If omitted, REQUIRED is the default.

-2. Required minutes worked in a rolling window
+2. Required minutes worked per period

 When the satisfiability of the rule is REQUIRED, the Minutes worked per period not in required range for employee hard constraint is invoked, which makes sure the number of minutes worked does not exceed the limit specified in minutesWorkedMax.